explodinglabs/explodinglabs.github.io/docs/_posts/python/2021-07-01-code-quality-github-actions.markdown

   The formatting often changes between Black versions, so what's considered "formatted" in one version may not be in another.
-- If you have an existing project with unformatted code, format the entire codebase all at once. _Don't do it gradually_.
+- If you have an existing project with unformatted code, format the entire codebase all at once. _Don't do it gradually._

 See also: [How to use Black, Pylint and Mypy in Pre-commit?](/python/pre-commit)